groegercesg/QueryBridge/README.md

 ### Install postgres and make the database

-Install Postgres (instructions for Ubuntu):
+Install Postgres-14 (instructions for Ubuntu 22.04):

 ```bash
 sudo apt update